julien-nc/nextcloud-webdav-filepicker/README.md

 * url (string, mandatory): the Nextcloud base URL
 * login (string): the user name
 * password (string): the user password, an app password or an OAuth access token
 * accessToken (string): an OAuth token (use this parameter if you absolutely want to use HTTP Authorization header to authenticate.
-Using the OAuth token as a password is recommended)
+Using the OAuth token as a password is recommended, see [OAuth token](#restrictions-with-oauth-access-tokens))
 * color (hex color string): the main file picker color (default: Nextcloud blue, `#0082c9`)
 * multipleDownload (boolean): let the user select multiple files in the file picker (default: `true`)
 * multipleUpload (boolean): let the user select multiple local files to upload (default: `true`)